JosefinaL21/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #"final_tidydata.txt"  Is the output file     tibble [180 x 88] (S3: grouped_df/tbl_df/tbl/data.frame)

+#About Documents
-#- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features_info.txt': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all features.